 3. Award Ceremony, Finalist Exhibition, and Other Arrangements

-1) The Finalist Exhibition will be held in New York City in October 2023 (Actual date and location are to be announced).
+1) The Finalist Exhibition will be held at the Salmagundi Club in New York City from January 8 -19, 2024.

 2) The Award Ceremony will be held at the same venue as the Finalist Exhibition.

 3) During the exhibition, the Organizing Committee will arrange seminars and gallery tours for the finalists.
 A detailed schedule will be made public ahead of time.